 GM: Isabel trembles in place for a moment, seemingly paralyzed with fear.
 Celia wonders if she’s even heard the whisper until her sister all but bolts back to their bedroom.

 Yet if the monster hears the child’s panicked footfalls, it gives no sign.
 It’s talking with Daddy in the living room.
-They’re sitting down on the couches like this is all perfectly normal.
+They’re sitting down on the couches like this is normal.
 Daddy seems to be doing most of the talking, because Celia doesn’t ever see the monster’s so-pale lips move.
 His expression is… a lot of things.